Getting started can be daunting if you try to leap to full smart-home status right away. Instead, start small.

 Starting Small with Home Automation

-You’re not creating a space-age smart home all at once—you’re automating a few functions.
+You are not creating a space-age smart home all at once—start by automating a few functions.
 Here are tips for newbies:

 What matters most to you?
 Security?
 Lower energy bills?
 Feeding the cat?
 Pick one function to automate first, maybe two.
 Remember, the budget’s a priority too.